docknetwork/sdk/tutorials/src/concepts_claim_deduction.md

 <Joe> <type> <Member> <Alice> .
 ```

-The fourth and final element of the proven *quad* is used here to indicate the source of the information, Alice in this case.
+The fourth and final element of the proven *quad* is used here to indicate the source of the information, Alice.
 The final element of a quad is its [graph name](https://www.w3.org/TR/rdf11-concepts/#dfn-graph-name).

-Signed credentials are [ethos](https://en.wikipedia.org/wiki/Modes_of_persuasion#Ethos) arguments.
-A credential may be converted to a list of quads (a claimgraph).
+A signed credentials are [ethos](https://en.wikipedia.org/wiki/Modes_of_persuasion#Ethos) arguments and a credential may be converted to a list of quads (a claimgraph).
 We call this representation "Explicit Ethos" form.
-If a credential is *verified*, then it's explicit ethos form is *true*.
+If a credential is *verified*, then its explicit ethos form is *true*.

 ## Rule Format

-To perform reasoning and to accept proofs, the Verifier must select the list of logical rules which they will allow.
+To perform reasoning and to accept proofs, the Verifier must select the list of logical rules wish to accept.
 Rules (or axioms if you prefer), are modeled as if-then relationships.

 ```js
 const rules = [